2.A.82 The Organic Solute Transporter (OST) Family

 Neither OSTα (OSTa) nor OSTβ (OSTb) alone has activity, but the two together transport a variety of organic compounds, mostly anions.
 Transport of estrone-3-sulfate is Na+-independent, ATP-independent, saturable and inhibited by other steroids and anionic drugs.
 Bile acids, taurocholate, digoxin and prostaglandin E1 are substrates, but estradiol 17β-D-glucuronide and p-aminohippurate are not.
 The two proteins are highly expressed in many human tissues.
 The β-subunit is not required to target the α-subunit to the plasma membrane, but coexpression of both genes is required to convert OSTα to the mature glycosylated protein in enterocyte basolateral membranes and possibly for trafficking through the golgi apparatus (Dawson et al., 2005).
 OSTαβ proteins are made in a variety of tissues including the small intestine, colon, liver, biliary tract, kidney, and adrenal gland.
 In polarized epithelial cells, they are localized on the basolateral membrane and function in the export or uptake of bile acids and steroids (Dawson et al., 2010).
 Homologues of OSTα are found in many eukaryotes including animals (both vertebrates and invertebrates), plants, fungi and slime molds.
 Homologues of OSTβ are found only in vertebrate animals.

 TC Blast reveals that the human OSTα protein shows limited sequence similarity with the YhhT protein of E. coli (P37622) (30% identity in 100 residues with 4 gaps).
-YhhT is in the PerM family (TC #9.B.22).
-PerM homologues are found in bacteria and archaea but not eukaryotes.
+YhhT is in the AI2E family (TC # 2.A.86).
+PerM homologues, members of the AI2E family, are found in bacteria and archaea but not eukaryotes.
 They also have 7 putative TMSs.

 The transport reaction catalyzed by OSTα/OSTβ is: